MartinhoMCM/the-riddle-of-wisdom/README.md

 # TheRiddleOfWisdom

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+This project is a game of words with Angular

 ## Development server